oglofus/bangs/README.md

 ## Why Oglofus Bangs?

 - **Speed**: Utilizes hashed binary search for extremely fast bang lookups
-- **Performance**: Built with [fasthttp](https://github.com/valyala/fasthttp) for high-throughput, low-latency HTTP handling
+- **Edge-native**: Runs on Cloudflare Workers for globally distributed, low‑latency responses
-- **Lightweight**: Minimal dependencies and efficient memory usage
+- **Lightweight**: Minimal dependencies and efficient memory usage (Go → WebAssembly)
-- **Self-hosted**: Run your own bang service without relying on third parties
+- **Self-hosted**: Deploy to your own Cloudflare account
 - **Customizable**: Easily add or modify bangs to suit your needs

 ## How It Works